Qarik-Group/cloud-superhero-training/BOSH/lab-1/README.md

 ###### Control Scripts
 Every job needs a way to start and stop in a controlled manner.
 Control scripts are responsible for doing this through an embedded ruby file.

-Let’s create one for our job named "ctl.erb" in the "jobs/nginx/templates" directory.
+Let’s create one for our job named `ctl.erb` in the "jobs/nginx/templates" directory.
 Here is a [sample control script](https://gist.github.com/Bunter/07445263e9cb666f30b49c387ceef23d) we can use:

 ```bash
 #!/bin/bash -e